toerob/vscode-tads3tools/README.md

 A language server/client for the Tads3 programming language and tailored made for Visual Studio Code.

+Prioritized to work on **linux** and **mac** platform but also supported on **windows**.

 ## First time users

-Install the extension and open up a tads3 project folder (use the open folder feature of vscode), or create a new project with the "Tads3 command: Create a new Tads3 template project" found in the general command menu (CTRL-SHIFT-P).
+Install the extension and open up a tads3 project folder (use the open folder feature of vscode), or create a new project with the "Tads3 command: Create a new Tads3 template project" found in the general command menu _(CTRL-SHIFT-P)_.
 (See the movie below).

 Opening up a folder and/or saving a tads3 source code within an opened project will trigger a symbol parsing of that current file (or the whole project, if it hasn't already parsed all files).

+**Please observe**: The extension relies heavily on the project's Makefile (.t3m) file, so be sure it points to the correct includes and/or libraries.
+If you can compile it with the "t3make" command in a command line tool, it should be good to go with the extension too.
+Provided the default command "t3make" can be found.
+(This is otherwise configurable in the setting "tads3.compiler.path".)

-First time using the extension within a project, all the current library files will be parsed (adv3 or adv3Lite).
+First time using the extension within a valid project, all the current library files will be parsed (**adv3** or **adv3Lite**).
 This is done with several threads running in parallel (default is 6 and configurable), but even so the time for indexing all of it will take some time.
-It's been timed to be around 1 minute, 30 seconds on a 2013 macbook pro, and around 20 seconds on a desktop running linux/windows.
+It's been timed to be around 1 minute, 30 seconds on a 2013 macbook pro, and around 20 seconds on a desktop running linux/windows i7 3.70GHz.

-After this initial parse, all library files will be cached and persisted, and only the project files will be parsed.
-Reducing the parsing time to almost non-visible.
-So expect a slightly longer initial parse and then a blissful immediate one.
+After this initial parse, all library files will be cached and persisted, and only the project files will be parsed, which will reduce the parsing time to barely noticable.
+So expect a slightly longer initial parse the first time and then a immediate one the next time you open any project using the same libraries.

 See all the movies in here for a quick introduction in how to use this extension.